-• (TR) §7.6.6.4, p.
+- (TR) §7.6.6.4, p.
 193ff: The mechanism for handling acknowledgements is very poorly described.
 Lots of information seems to be missing and left as an exercise to the implementer.
 As an example, §7.6.6.4.2 does not describe at all how to handle incoming acknowledgement frames: although after rereading the first, second, third level filtering paragraphs multiple times, it seems that acknowledgement frames indeed are processed further, but no reference is made at all to how this is done.
-In fact, it is suggested that also for acknowledgement frames, the incoming frame security procedure is invoked, but this would fail, since for acknowledgement frames the security enabled subfield of the frame control field is ignored (thus failing §7.6.8.2.3, Step a) - something currently not captured in that procedure); moreover, the security level test (Step e) may fail, since most implementers may not have implemented entries for acknowledgment frames (cf. Table 99, p.
+In fact, it is suggested that also for acknowledgement frames, the incoming frame security procedure is invoked, but this would fail, since for acknowledgement frames the security enabled subfield of the frame control field is ignored (thus failing §7.6.8.2.3, Step a) something currently not captured in that procedure); moreover, the security level test (Step e) may fail, since most implementers may not have implemented entries for acknowledgement frames (cf. Table 99, p.
 243).
-The matching procedure of sent frame and corresponding acknowledgement via DSN entry, nor time-outs for keeping this info on the sending device are very poorly, if at all, described.
+The matching procedure of sent frame and corresponding acknowledgement via DSN entry, nor time-outs for keeping this info on the sending device are very poorly, if at all, described. - (TR) §7.2.2, p.
+140: It seems imprudent to use acknowledgement frames with a payload field that do not allow for protection of the authenticity of the frame itself, esp. if this serves as more than a simple communication acknowledgement and has piggy-backed information in the payload field.

-not sure what to do, since a mystery to me.
+- not sure what to do, since a mystery to me. - Define a secure acknowledgement frame or adopt the secured acknowledgment frame as also specified with 802.15.4e.

-• Accept.
+Accept.
 Section 7.2.2.2.1, Page 141.
 Line 8.
 Add "All other subfields except the security enabled subfield shall be set to zero"